 IFRS 15 - Revenue from Contracts with Customers ("IFRS 15"), which will replace IAS 18 - Revenue, IAS 11 - Construction Contracts and some revenue related interpretations.
 IFRS 15 establishes a new control-based revenue recognition model, changes the basis for deciding whether revenue is to be recognized over time or at a point in time, and improves disclosures about revenue.
 IFRS 15 provides more detailed guidance on contracts involving the delivery of two or more goods and services as to when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price and when to combine contracts.
 IFRS 15 also provides guidance on how to treat arrangements with variable pricing, such as performance based pricing and how revenue can be constraint.
 In addition, IFRS 15 provides guidance on time value of money as to when to adjust a contract price for a financing component.
-The IASB has an effective date to annual period beginning on or after January 1, 2017.
+The IASB has an effective date to annual period beginning on or after January 1, 2018.
+The Company has not early adopted this standard and is currently assessing the impact that this standard will have on the Company's financial statements.